AkashV420/Jetpack-Joyride/README.md

 ## *About this game:*

 ```
-1.This terminal based game is a basic implementation or prototype of the Origional Game
+* *This terminal based game is a basic implementation or prototype of the Origional Game*
-2.It includes physics components such as gravity
+* *It includes physics components such as gravity*
-3. The number of lives and time are limited
+* *The number of lives and time are limited*
-4. You have to Defeat the boss Enemy at the end while collecting as many coins and      	doging from various Obstacles and Magnet on the way
+* *You have to Defeat the boss Enemy at the end while collecting as many coins and doging from various Obstacles and Magnet on the way*
-5. You also have bullets to fight the Boss Enemy
+* *You also have bullets to fight the Boss Enemy*
 ```